SaapsYolo/Whistle-Blower-WebApp/README.md

-About this project:
+<h1>About this project:</h1><br>
-It is a project about posting suspicious crime, reporting suspects, or report crime activity.
+It is a Full-Stack project about posting suspicious crime, reporting suspects, or report crime activity.
 Users can earn rewards for reporting crime, which can later be used as grocery vouchers.

 Back-end: